Tonks89/RoboND-DeepLearning_Project/writeup.md

 ```

-The implementation of final model is featured below:
+The implementation of the final model is featured below:

 ``` python